easy-updates-manager/easy-updates-manager/readme.txt

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 == Changelog ==

+= 6.1.8 =
+Released 2016-07-06

+* Manual logs for translations now work with WordPress 4.6.

 = 6.1.5 =
 Released 2016-06-27